Although there is overlap, especially in border areas, the electricity distribution companies cover the following areas:

 For an average home, you’ll save around 5 euros a month or 60 euros per annum for each service capacity band you drop down to.

-1. Enter the Contracts section of your Customer Area (if you’re not registered or logged in, you’ll need to do so).
+1. Enter your Customer Area (if you are not registered or are not logged in, you will need to register/log in).

 2. Go to the section "Manage Settings" in the top menu.

 3. Look for the “Rates and consumption” section and click on “Change contracted power”